IndomieGorengSatu/Mie/README.md

-## What do you call corn that joins the army?
-Kernel.
+## What kind of award did the dentist receive?
+A little plaque.